richardjohnsonfarukh/git-util/README.md

     commit_error: "Unexpected error while trying to perform: \n  %s"
     push_error: Could not push to remote, check your permissions - exiting script
     push_successful: Successfully pushed to remote.
+    # %s is the link to create a pull request for the current branch
+    raise_pr: Raise a pull request on %s

 ```
 ## Info